By Johanna Isaacson

 The town features robust communal institutions of social reproduction including a school, a church, a communal meeting place, a museum, a greenhouse, a brothel, and a medical center.
 While we don’t deeply engage with any particular individual, we do come to understand the character of the town through the passion each member of the community has for their role in its ecosystem.
 The two most prominent citizens are Dominga and Plinio, and they are not so much leaders as emblems and facilitators of collective social reproduction.

 The town’s doctor Dominga is far from perfect.
 We are introduced to her as she disrupts a funeral to drunkenly scream at the deceased.
 But she is dedicated to the town’s health and wellbeing.
-We watch her as she respectfully treats the town’s drunks and prostitutes with pragmatic care.
+We watch her as she respectfully treats the town’s drunks and sex workers with pragmatic care.
 She is Bacurau’s bulldog, fiercely stepping up to threats from a local politician and from the murderous strangers.